CGI Full Form: Computer Generated Imagery

 How CGI Works

-Computer Generated Imagery (CGI) has revolutionized visual storytelling, breathing life into fantastical creatures and awe-inspiring landscapes on screen.
+Computer-generated imagery (CGI Full Form) has revolutionized visual narration, breathing life into fantastical creatures and awe-inspiring landscapes on screen.
 But how exactly does this magic happen?

 From Concept to Creation: The CGI Pipeline

-The CGI process is a collaborative effort involving several stages:
+The Computer-Generated Imagery (CGI Full Form) process is a collaborative effort involving several stages:

 • Conceptualization: The journey begins with brainstorming and design.
 Artists and teams meticulously plan the scene or object, considering its form, function, movement, lighting, and overall aesthetic.
 Concept art or storyboards are often created to visualize the initial ideas.